Semesterprojekt "Mobile Anwendungen im Gesundheitswesen"

 The task was to develop a project as if it would be a realworld project.
 So we had to think about marketing and sales, product design and all that stuff besides developing the actual product.

-The topic was up to us to decide but had to be in some relation to the overall topic of the course.
-Therefor we (a group of 5 students) decided to develop a NFC-based kind of medical information system.
 That system constists of several components: a terminal where the patient can input all relevant data, a mobile devices (an android phone with NFC-functionallity in our case) for hospital staff members and doctors, a mobile checking device (for pulse and temperature as a proof of concept) and stationary devices, that would adjust automatically according to the preferences of the patient (we decided to build a model of a bed that could move the head part as well as the leg part up and down).

 Just like the slowly upcoming electronic health insurance card we safe relevant life saving inforamtion about the patient directly on our NFC card (DESFire 4k MIFARE).
 Those information contain blood group, information about alergies, name, an emergency number as well as an ID for further information in a database like mediecal information systems contain but which might not allways be present.
 Additionally we came up with an approach to save vital sign measurements (temperature and pulse) in form of a ringbuffer onto the card.
 This enables staff members as well as doctors to easily gain a quick overview about the last "activities" directly to be able to make reasonably solid decisions what to do next.
 To make the card more appealing to the patients we also included "comfort data" like settings for the bed, eating habits and more.